woman working on her personal debt

 What debt should I pay off first?

 It depends on what method you prefer.
 With the debt snowball method, you can prioritize your smallest balances first to get fast wins and build momentum.
-With the debt avalanche method, you can pay off large, high-interest debt to minimize interest accumulation.
+With the debt avalanche method, you can pay off high-interest debt to minimize interest accumulation.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.